 It would be nice to have a towel, body soap and shampoo.
 It is also sold cheaply in public baths.

-4 How to enter the public bath
+How to enter a public bathhouse

 First of all, please experience the image in the video below!